HannaKi/Harjoittelumuistiinpanot/README.md

 How to allocate more HD space: https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/

-## Interactive session with Jupyter notebook
+## Interactive session with Jupyter notebook (not advisable?
+Does not work like this anyways...)

 1. Start interactive session